-These are designed to meet Carver County Water Management Organization (CCWMO) and MnDOT standards.
+The wet ponds and infiltration basins are designed to meet Carver County Water Management Organization (CCWMO) and MnDOT standards.
 The cumulative treatment capacity along the corridor will remove nutrients from more than 270,000 cubic-feet of runoff (generated by a 1-inch storm).
 The new improvements will also capture and retain more than 130,000 cubic-feet of runoff (from a 1-inch storm).
-90 percent of the total suspended solids and 90 percent of total phosphorus of this runoff will be removed through stormwater management design.
+Ninety percent of the total suspended solids and total phosphorus of this runoff will be removed through stormwater management design.